defrijay/Grab-Safe-Driver-Telematics-Risk-Analysis/README.md

 ## 🎯 Business Problem

-Grab aims to improve the safety of its driver-partners by leveraging anonymized telematics data from vehicle sensors (acceleration, gyro, GPS).
-This project aims to:

-- Analyze high-risk driving behavior patterns.
-- Build a risk prediction model based on telematics data.
+Grab, a major ride-hailing platform with millions of driver-partners, aims to improve safety and service quality by utilizing anonymous driver telematics data.
+The main objectives of this project:

+1. Detecting high-risk driving behavior based on sensor data (acceleration, gyro, speed, and GPS accuracy) during a trip to prevent accidents and damage.

+2. Identifying patterns and contributing factors to potential risks so Grab can provide education or incentives to drivers to improve safety.

+3. Building risk prediction models or driver categories based on telematics data to support risk management decisions, insurance premium determination, or reward systems for safe drivers.

+**Key Business Questions:**

+1. What are the characteristics of driving behavior that indicate high risk?

+2. Which telematics sensor features are most influential in predicting risk events?

+3. How can we distinguish driver segments with different risk levels using telematics data?

-- Provide recommendations for risk mitigation and safety improvement strategies.
+4. What are the recommended risk mitigation and safety improvement strategies based on the data analysis results?

 ## 📋 Dataset